 The Oath of Allegiance

-You'll stand and recite the Oath of Allegiance, pledging to support and defend the Constitution and laws of the United States.
+According to USCIS, you'll stand and recite the Oath of Allegiance, pledging to support and defend the Constitution and laws of the United States.
 After completing the oath, you are officially a US citizen!

 After the Ceremony